oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

 ### Board-specific Considerations

-This design is intended to work with the [Arria 10 SoC Development Kit](https://rocketboards.org/foswiki/Documentation/Arria10SoCGSRD).
+This design is intended to work with the [Intel® Arria® 10 SX SoC Development Kit](https://rocketboards.org/foswiki/Documentation/Arria10SoCGSRD).
 The board specific configurations are:
 1. Choose `10AS066N3F40E2SG` device to match the devkit
 2. Choose pin `AP20 - CLKUSR` to drive the `i_clk` signal
-3. Use `jtag.sdc` from the Arria 10 SoC Golden Hardware Reference Design (GHRD) [source code](https://github.com/altera-opensource/ghrd-socfpga).
+3. Use `jtag.sdc` from the Intel® Arria® 10 SoC Golden Hardware Reference Design (GHRD) [source code](https://github.com/altera-opensource/ghrd-socfpga).

 ## Building the `platform_designer` Tutorial